Rails Integration

 end

-# Use tools with your persisted chat
+# Register the tool with your chat

-chat_record = Chat.create!(model_id: 'gpt-4.1-nano')
+chat_record = Chat.create!(model: 'gpt-4.1-nano')

 chat_record.with_tool(Weather)